-Towards the end of each year the class teachers meet to discuss the progress and needs of the pupils within their class and transition records are completed, so as their next teacher has a thorough understanding of the needs of all the children within the class and can plan to provide support where needed.
+Towards the end of each year the class teachers meet to discuss the progress and needs of the pupils within their class and transition records are completed, so as their next teacher has a thorough understanding of the needs of all the children within the class and can plan support where needed.
+Transition documents are prepared by teachers to ensure all information about a child and their family is shared with their next class.
 The children also take part in a transition day at the end of each year, which allows them to meet their new class teacher and experience a new classroom environment.
 This ensures that children have a positive start to the new year, and are ready for new challenges and experiences.

 When children move to a new school, or on to secondary school, we ensure that information on a child's achievements are transferred to their new school.
 For children with Education, Health and Care Plans, a review of your child's needs is held.
 This is to ensure that all professionals share information regarding your child's needs and the provision that has been made to enable them to access the curriculum and make progress.
 This will allow your child's next school to plan how best to support your child during transition, and when they start school.
 Many of our children progress on to the Dean Trusts local secondary school Broadoak.
 We work closely with the school to ensure that children are fully supported during their transition into secondary education.
-The children are invited to visit the school for a 'transition week' during the summer term, to get to know the teachers and the support staff, and to become familiar with the school environment, expectations and curricular opportunities.
+The children are invited to visit the school for 'transition days' during the summer term, to get to know the teachers and the support staff, and to become familiar with the school environment, expectations and curricular opportunities.